NervanaSystems/ngraph-tf/diagnostics/model_test/README.md

 # Compare model output between two different backends

-This model_test tool will run the model inference and training seperately on any two specified backends(e.g. Backends: Tensorflow (native), nGraph-CPU, nGraph-GPU etc) in json file and the outputs from each backend should match given the same inputs.
+This model_test tool will run the model seperately on any two specified backends(e.g. Backends: Tensorflow (native), nGraph-CPU, nGraph-GPU etc) in json file and the outputs from each backend should match given the same inputs.
 It can be used as a debugging tool for layer by layer comparison, and also a verification that nGraph produces the same output as Tensorflow.
+Depending on the input model specified in the .pb, .pbtxt or .ckpt it can be used to verify layers in forward pass and backward pass both.

 # Required files to use the tool:
 * A json file: Provide model specific parameters.
 Look at the example ```mnist_cnn.json``` for graph and ```mnist_mlp.json``` for checkpoint.
-You can start with the ```template_pb.json``` for graph and ```template_ckpt.json``` for checkpoint and modify it to match your model
+* You can start with the ```template_pb.json``` for graph and ```template_ckpt.json``` for checkpoint and modify it to match your model
-* A tensorflow model file: Either .pb or .pbtxt file or .ckpt file
+* For inference verification,a tensorflow model inference .pb or .pbtxt file is required.
+* For training verification, a tensorflow model training checkpoint(.ckpt) is required.

 ## To prepare the required json file:
 * Specify the ```reference_backend``` and ```testing_backend```.
 For tensolrflow on CPU, use 'CPU' and for nGraph, use 'NGRAPH_[desired backend name]' (e.g. Use 'NGAPH_CPU' for nGraph on CPU)